 Besides, professional translators always treat the privacy of their clients seriously and use up-to-date antivirus and firewall software.
 This makes the risk of leaking minimal but helps improve the quality of the translation and its speed drastically.

 Another good idea would be to send relevant screenshots of the software (ideally along with the demo version).
 You can also provide links to useful resources, like a particular website with specific terminology (more on that later).

 3. Quality of text.

 Why am I required to sign documents?
-Why all these unnecessary complications?
+It’s so complicated!

 What else do I need to know?

-If you need marketing translation, for example, you’re likely to aim at certain audience and look for a certain tone of voice.
-This must be communicated to your translator (although the translator would ask for this information if he/she is not able to find it by themselves).
-Ideally, you would already have a style guide and send it to your translator.
+If you need marketing translation, for example, you have a certain target audience in mind and look for a certain tone of voice.
+This must be communicated to your translator.
+But don’t worry, the translators will ask for this information if they are not able to find it by themselves.
+Ideally, you would already have a style guide, so send it along with your copy, too.

-If you have previous translations and want your new translations to fit them, share the respective resources — websites, glossaries, translation memories, etc. No matter what kind of project you have, you would want your terminology to be consistent, and professional translator would definitely make sure of that.
+If you want your new translations to fit the language of the previous ones, share the respective resources — websites, glossaries, translation memories, etc. Whichever project you have, you would want your terminology to be consistent, and a professional translator would definitely make sure of that.

 Is there anything else you would like to know about the translation services?
-Feel free to drop me a line, and I will update this article for the benefit of all.
+Feel free to drop me a line, and I will update this article.